-Though Ubuntu replaces Unity desktop environment with Gnome desktop, you may find some similarity with Unity with left-hand Dock system, top panel, status menu, and new message and calendar menu.
+Though Ubuntu replaces Unity desktop environment with the Gnome desktop, you may find some similarity with Unity with left-hand Dock system, top panel, status menu, and new message and calendar menu.

 2. Enable Additional Repositories

 Ubuntu doesn’t come, by default, with enabling additional repositories.
 Before updating and upgrading your Ubuntu system must allow the additional canonical repositories.
 To do so, search for software & update.
 In the other software tab, enables “Canonical Partners.”
 Now close the window, ignore if it says reload.

 3. Check for Update and Upgrade